OtavioFSantos/CG-Objects/README.md

 ## How to run:

-Install Live Server extension on VSCode then
+Install Live Server extension on VSCode then:

 Alt + L Alt + O